bradleygolden/monopoly/README.md

 ### License

 No license other than this warning:
-DO NOT USE THIS CODE IF YOU ARE CURRENTLY IN CS342.
-Using this code would be considered plagiarism and would subject you to the full force of the law.
+DO NOT USE THIS CODE IF YOU ARE PLANNING ON COPYING IT FOR A SCHOOL PROJECT.
+Using the code from this project would be considered plagiarism and would subject you to the full force of the law.
+Use your best judgement and practice the art of being a good human being.